The Ultimate Beginner’s Guide to Scrum

 • Reduced risk rate

-Now that we know what Scrum methodology is and why it’s beneficial, let’s look at the different components of Scrum.
+Now that we know what Scrum is and why it’s beneficial, let’s look at the different components of Scrum.
 These include Scrum roles, events, and artifacts.

 Scrum Roles